tensorflow/tfjs-models/qna/README.md

 ## API

 #### Loading the model
-`qna` is the module name, which is automatically included when you use the `<script src>` method.
-When using ES6 imports, `qna` is the module.
+When using a script tag, the package is available as `qna` in the global namespace.

 ```js
 // you can load the model without providing the config object.